goat-farm/thefarm/README.md

 My favorite place for coffee is Ceres and beer just tastes better at Wooden Ship Brewing.
 I saw a tik tok from spoot

 I work a corporate job and my hours are flexible.
+I'm an engineer and I work in CPG.
+Right now my dream job is building this platform and creating a more inclusive internet language.
 If you see me -- please say hi!!!
 I love everything and dare you to find something I hate more than Columbus & Ronald Reagan's Space Lazers (GTS).
 My bark is worse than my bite and sometimes I just get a little too excited when I've got a fun idea or I meet new people :)